tolenius/J-GAIN/README.md

 If you use the codes provided in this repository in any study, please cite the following works:

 * This repository (https://github.com/tolenius/J-GAIN)
-* Yazgi, D., and Olenius, T.: J-GAIN v1.0: A flexible tool to incorporate aerosol formation rates obtained by molecular models into large-scale models, submitted to Geosci.
-Model Dev.
-Discuss.
-(2022)
+* Yazgi, D., and Olenius, T.: J-GAIN v1.0: A flexible tool to incorporate aerosol formation rates obtained by molecular models into large-scale models, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2022-1464 (2023)

 ## License